 BA Data Science & Business

-Study Data Science & Business at Berlin International
+Study BA Data Science & Business at BI

 All our Business students acquire the necessary foundations for successful further study during the first year of their program — no prior knowledge is required.
 The second and third years then focus on students’ chosen specializations.